n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 13 - Advent of Cyber 2021.md

 Save the file as `evil.bat` on the `Desktop`.
 Notice the little gear icon in the filename?
 Windows is telling you this is executable.

 What is happening?
 This file is calling the `Ncat` utility in our `Downloads` folder, a common tool used by attackers to create a reverse shell.
-Our code is telling `nc` to connect to our attacking machine IP on port `1337` and run a program wiith `-e`.
+Our code is telling `nc` to connect to our attacking machine IP on port `1337` and run a program with `-e`.
 The program we want ran is `cmd.exe`, the command prompt in Windows.

 #### Staging

 On your host, prepare a `nc` listener.
-The great hing about `nc` is that we can connect `nc` to `nc` using a different set of flags.
+The great thing about `nc` is that we can connect `nc` to `nc` using a different set of flags.
 Run this on your host (the attacking host):

 `nc -lvnp 1337`